jadecobra/gym/python_tdd/docs/01_TDD_ATTRIBUTE_ERROR.md

-# How to solve the AttributeError in Python
+# How to solve the AttributeError in python

-This tutorial will step through solving an `AttributeError` in Python using Test Driven Development
+This tutorial will step through solving an `AttributeError` in python using Test Driven Development

 ## Prerequisites